Click to enlarge

 What should I do if I witness or am the victim of an act of discrimination or violence during Pride?

-You can also write to safe@visit.brussels if you don't need immediate support.
+You can also email safe@visit.brussels if you do not require immediate support.

 What should I do if I don't feel well during Pride?

-If you are feeling unwell, either physically or emotionally, you can go to the Safer Zone reception desk for help.
-The advisers will provide you with information and provide guidance according to your needs.
+If you feel unwell, physically or emotionally, you can go to the Safer Zone for help.
+The teams there will take care of you, listen to you and provide support tailoredto your needs.

 What services are available in the Safer Zone and who manages them?